 A Suicide Buried Near Donnington Bridge

-The logic behind this was to prevent their unquiet spirits from wandering and making themselves a nuisance to their surviving family, friends and neighbours.
+One explanation of this custom is that it was to prevent the unquiet spirits of the dead from wandering and making themselves a nuisance.
 It was believed that if buried at a crossroads the spirit would not know which road to take, and thus be prevented from returning home.

 A conman is exposed